Granary Burying Ground

 Puritan churches did not believe in religious icons or imagery, so the people of Boston used tombstones as an outlet for artistic expression of their beliefs about the afterlife.
 One of the most popular motifs was the "Soul Effigy," a skull or "death’s head" with a wing on each side that was a representation of the soul flying to heaven after death.
 Elaborate scroll work, poetic epitaphs, and depictions of the Grim Reaper and Father Time also adorn many headstones.

-The inhabitants of the city resorted to the help of spirits and fire in the fight against deadly viruses, now it seems strange because you can quickly order stromectol online, but then there were no effective drugs against viruses.
+The inhabitants of the city resorted to the help of spirits and fire in the fight against deadly viruses, but then there were no effective drugs against viruses.

 Granary Burying Ground Photos